 Your insurance policy is a binding legal contract between you (the insured) and your insurance company (the insurer).
 The policy describes your obligations as well as those of your insurance company after a car accident.

-Within your policy are two important clauses, usually found in the Conditions Section of your policy.
+Within your policy are two important clauses, usually found in the “Conditions” section.
 These require you to promptly notify your insurance company after an accident, and to thereafter cooperate in the investigation of the accident.
-Failing to comply with these clauses can result in the non-renewal of your insurance policy, a rise in your premiums, or cancellation of your policy.
+Failing to comply with these clauses can result in non-renewal of your insurance policy, a rise in your premiums, or cancellation of your policy.